Overview

 Day 11 – Lake Mburo

 We depart the beautiful Lake Bunyonyi for another of Uganda’s beautiful water bodies – Lake Mburo.
 Lake Mburo is situated in the Ankole sub-region of Uganda, near the town of Mbarara, and spans an area of approximately 260 square kilometers and is surrounded by rolling hills, open grasslands, and patches of woodland.
 With over 350 recorded bird species, Lake Mburo National Park is a paradise for birdwatchers.
-The park’s diverse ecosystems, which include acacia woodlands, savannahs, and wetlands, provide optimal habitats for numerous bird species, including the rare and odd looking shoebill stork.
+The park’s diverse ecosystems, which include acacia woodlands, savannahs, and wetlands, provide optimal habitats for numerous bird species, including the rare and odd-looking shoebill stork.

 Day 12 – Jinja